 If my children want to go their own way, they are more than welcome.
 I plan to keep the insurance policy going just in case.

-Readers, how much in insurance are you willing to pay for your children to have a good life?
+Readers, how much in career insurance are you willing to pay for your children to have a good life?
 What are some of the things you’re doing now to insure that your children don’t have an unncessarily difficult life.
 If you have the ability to help your children in their careers, should you?
 What are some things you shouldn’t help with?